 What is React Native?

-React Native essentially applies the same principles to UI in mobile development.
+React Native essentially applies the same principles to UI in mobile app development.

 Why do we use React Native?

 React Native was originally only developed for iOS support, but due to its success and popularity, Facebook decided to develop support for Android as well.
-This means that development for both iOS and Android can both be done through React Native simultaneously through one codebase.
+This means that development for both iOS and Android can both be done through React Native simultaneously through one codebase, which translates to lower development costs.

 Traditionally, ‘hybrid’ or ‘mobile web’ apps that work on both iOS and Android have gotten flack for essentially being lesser apps.
 But while performance using hybrid does tend to go down for more complicated apps, there are many upsides to developing through React Native.
 For one thing, apps built through React Native are compiled into natively written code.
 This means they not only work on both operating systems, but also function the same as a natively written app.